-Patients use the Psyched app to capture meaningful between-session signals like mood, reflection, and key moments from the week.
+Patients use the Psyched app to capture meaningful between-session signals like mood, reflection, interactions, and key moments from the week.
 Psyched turns that input into structured behavioral context instead of raw logs.

 Before session starts, therapists can review a concise summary of week-to-week change, recurring themes, behavioral signals, and notable patterns that may be worth exploring.